-This project therefore draws its inspiration from the land and its manifestations to the senses.
+This project, therefore, draws its inspiration from the land and its manifestations to the senses.
 This reading tries to avoid the pitfalls of many cliches by keeping from the context only its essence.
-From the South we retrieve the massiveness, the strength, the clair-obscur and a poetic austerity …
+From the South, we retrieve the massiveness, the strength, the Clair-obscur, and a poetic austerity …

-To that effect, the design relies on a set of architectural and urban principles brought to life through a conception where the inward and the outward interpenetrate, the scales vary and where the user is one with architecture.
-The faculty is organized around a central riad (interior garden) on the north-south axis whose northern boundary is a garden of argan trees, giving the user an unmatch view over the Atlas mountains.
+To that effect, the design relies on a set of architectural and urban principles brought to life through a conception where the inward and the outward interpenetrate, the scales vary, and where the user is one with architecture.
+The faculty is organized around a central riad (interior garden) on the north-south axis whose northern boundary is a garden of argan trees, giving the user an unmatched view over the Atlas mountains.

-The various entities are deployed around this riad taking into account the need for proximity, orientation and views.
+The various entities are deployed around this riad taking into account the need for proximity, orientation, and views.

 The scale of the riad is blurred and diluted by a set of plots of various sizes, and a series of gardens that define different buildings.
-The architecture is deliberately massive, closed on the east-west direction while open north-south, with an architectural feature allowing natural ventilation and thermal and acoustic comfort.
+The architecture is deliberately massive, closed in the east-west direction while open north-south, with an architectural feature allowing natural ventilation and thermal and acoustic comfort.

-The mix of nature and the mineral is studied to reflect the spirit of the place and the surrounding land: beyond the alleys, squares and plazas, the flowing nature intrudes the space and imposes itself.
+The mix of nature and the mineral is studied to reflect the spirit of the place and the surrounding land: beyond the alleys, squares, and plazas, the flowing nature intrudes the space and imposes itself.
 Each building is arranged around open and semi-open patios and gardens creating different worlds, different intimacies, different places in one place…

 The greenery is deliberately let to expand out of the geometric pattern to win its freedom, appearing to result from a random nature.
 These different architectural and landscape arrangements create a variety of environments that enrich the space for the benefit and comfort of the user’s senses.